 It’s not possible to visit the palace of the parliament if you don’t bring your ID.
 So don’t forget to bring your passport.
 After paying, the reception takes all the passports.
 You’ll get it back before leaving.
 Then everybody goes through a security gate, just like the ones in airports.
 They don’t play!
 And then the visit starts.

-Stats of the palace of the Parliament
+Palace of the Parliament stats

 The palace of the parliament, it’s a living area of 350000 meters square!
 It measures 270 by 240 meters, with a height of 86 meters.
 It has more than 1100 rooms, on 12 different floors.
 140 of those rooms are actually offices.
 Almost all the materials used in the construction of the palace of the parliament come from Romania (cristal for the chandeliers, silk for the curtains…).
 The cost of the palace is unknown, but it’s been estimated at 4 billion US dollars.